 Using the Enslaved Persons Search, you can search the enslaved person’s name, “grantor” (or seller), “grantee” (or buyer), date, deed book or page number.Start Your Search

-The North Carolina Slave Deeds will form one part of the larger Digital Library on American Slavery (DLAS).
-The DLAS is an expanding resource of various independent online collections related to race and slavery in the United States, made searchable through a single, simple interface.
+Our Wake County information is now part of the larger Digital Library on American Slavery (DLAS), an expanding resource of various independent online collections related to race and slavery in the United States, made searchable through a single, simple interface.
 Although the current focus of DLAS is sources associated with North Carolina, it contains considerable data related to all 15 slave states and Washington, D.C., including detailed personal information about slaves, slaveholders, and free people of color.
-The other components of the DLAS are currently: the Race and Slavery Petitions Project, the North Carolina Runaway Slave Advertisements Project, and the Trans-Atlantic Slave Trade Database.

 The Wake County Register of Deeds was overwhelmed with the outpouring of volunteers wanting to help with this project.
 While we are no longer looking for volunteers, many other counties across North Carolina are undertaking the same efforts with their records and they need your help.
 If you're interested in volunteering, email Richard Cox with the "People Not Property" project at UNC Greensboro: email@example.com.